 However, as women in the NUJ know only too well, while equal pay in journalism has been taken for granted for most of the past century, real equality requires a lot more than this.
 Opportunities for training and career advancement, fair policies which respect the needs of family and personal life and other issues still need tackling and all chapels and members must be ever-vigilant if we are to close the gender pay gap evident in our industry.

-• Very few media outlets apart from the UK public broadcasters (BBC and ITV) have diversity monitoring information – this should include data to measure diversity of employment and examine potential discriminatory patterns in relation to gender, age, ethnicity, sexuality and disability status in terms of jobs, pay and status in the media industry.
+- Very few media outlets, apart from the UK public broadcasters (BBC and ITV), monitor diversity in their workplaces.
+Managements should introduce schemes to examine potential discriminatory patterns in relation to gender, age, ethnicity, sexuality and disability status in terms of jobs, pay and status.

-• Women tend to be stereotyped in employment and in portrayal.
-There has been much work done by reporters, academics and non-governmental organisations to highlight the manifestations of sexism in the media.
+- Women tend to be stereotyped in the media and reporters, academics and non-governmental organisations have highlighted the problems.

-• The portrayal of rape and violence against women is problematic and the union has published guidance for members.
+- Rape and violence against women: the union has published guidance for members reporting these crimes.

-• The NUJ believes that general portrayals of women in the media can encourage the objectification of women in society.
+- The NUJ believes that sexist presentation of women in the media encourages objectification of women by some sectors of society.

 NUJ members going on maternity leave need to contact the union's membership department to alter their NUJ subscription payments.
 Members on maternity leave can get their subs put on hold for the period of their ordinary maternity leave, resuming at the end of that period.
 If members take additional leave, they just need to contact the union at that time to let them know.
 Email the membership department: email@example.com